rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 administrative or curatorial decisions.
 Several rationales can be cited to justify a decision to use collection‐level cataloging:
- It can be a means of highlighting the shared characteristics of a collection of materials by providing a summary‐level description, thereby “adding value” to any other forms of intellectual access, such as item‐level records, and revealing collection strengths that may not otherwise be obvious.
+ It can be a means of highlighting the shared characteristics of a collection of materials by providing a summary‐level description, thereby "adding value" to any other forms of intellectual access, such as item‐level records, and revealing collection strengths that may not otherwise be obvious.
  It can be a means of providing temporary control of unprocessed collections.